SaltyAom/nextjs-preactX/README.md

 On `Preact X`, `preact-compat` come with `Preact` in `preact/compat` directory, so we defined `preact-compat` to `preact/compat`.
 You might notice that we also alias `react-ssr-prepass` to `preact-ssr-prepass`.

-The `_moduleAliases` trick a import from react to preact.
+The `_moduleAliases` trick an import from react to preact.

-Although, this is enough for running a `dev server` and `production server`, but it couldn't be built since, Next.js does require React.
+Although, this is enough for running a `dev server` and `production server`, but it couldn't be built since Next.js does require React.
-Now we add React and React DOM to `dev-depencies`, this'll trick Next.js that we use React (but we actually doesn't use it), since Next.js require React and React DOM, but can only be alias on custom server.
+Now we add React and React DOM to `dev-dependencies`, this will trick Next.js that we use React (but we actually doesn't use it), since Next.js required React and React DOM, but can only be alias on a custom server.

 The reason we need to use custom server is: to ensure that module does alias to Preact correctly otherwise, we are just using React.